 Air-conditioning and central heating sometimes in hot or cold weather, we want to cool or warm the body up, but using air-con or central heating too much can take the hydration and life out of our skin.

 Menstrual cycle our skin changes depending on the stage of our menstrual cycle.
-Our skin is at its worst when we are in the premenstrual stage as our estrogen levels drop, and estrogen helps to keep our skin hydrated, supple and smooth.
+Our skin is at its worst when we are in the premenstrual stage as our oestrogen levels drop, and oestrogen helps to keep our skin hydrated, supple and smooth.
 We are also more acne prone in the days leading up to menstruation.

 Pregnancy: throughout pregnancy, the body uses high amounts of water, so it is more susceptible to becoming dehydrated.